squidfunk/mkdocs-material/.github/ISSUE_TEMPLATE/feature.md

   that does not meet these conditions may be closed unnoticed.

   Why?
 Because the maintainers of this project are wasting a lot of time answering questions that are not directly related to this project.
+If you have a question, please ask your question over in "Discussions", so other users can help you work towards a solution.

   Make sure that your request fulfills ALL of the following requirements.
 If one requirement cannot be satisfied, please explain in detail why.